 Regions-of-interest selection: use the minimum, maximum and mean SUV statistics from these regions for the analysis section.
 See the Phantom Dilution Worksheet (attached below) for SUV parameter instructions.

 A. Select the “best” 1 cm slice showing “hot” cylinders (A, B, C & D).
 Example:

-B. Draw a background region (ROI) in the center of the slice as shown here (diameter = 6 to 7 cm).
+B. Draw a background circular region (ROI) in the center of the slice as shown here (diameter = 6 to 7 cm).
 Small variations in size or location of this ROI are not important.
-Next draw an ROI just inside the largest hot cylinder found in the slice (the ROI is shown in white over the 25 mm cylinder).
+Next draw a circular ROI just inside the largest hot cylinder found in the slice (the ROI is shown in white over the 25 mm cylinder).

-C. Place copies of the smaller ROI (as shown in B) over the other visible objects in the phantom slice as shown here.
-The ROIs should be inside the Teflon, water, and air regions.
+C. Place copies of the smaller circular ROI (as shown in B) over the other visible objects in the phantom slice as shown here.
+The circular ROIs should be inside the Teflon, water, and air regions.
+All ROIs should be 25 mm in diameter.
 Note that all four of the hot cylinders may not be observed; only the visible cylinders require ROIs.
-Make a hard copy of the final ROIs.
+Make a screen capture of the final ROIs with SUV values.

 Images for Submission